johniwasz/rce-serialization-dotnet/docs/serialization/NET8JSON.md

     ![Observe Warnings](./images/serialization01.png "Observe Warnings")

 1. Warnings alert us to the issue, but they don't block the build.
-To prevent the Newtonsoft.Json security vulnerability, change the severity level to Error.
+To prevent the Newtonsoft Json.NET security vulnerability, change the severity level to Error.
 Double-click the `.editorconfig` file, select the `Analyzers` tab.
 Search for `TypeName`.
 This is enough to find the `TypeNameResolver`.
 Change the Warning to Error.
 Save the `.editorconfig`.

     ![Warnings to Errors](./images/serialization02.png "Warnings to Errors")